Shooting Stars (Singaporean TV series)

-Shooting Stars is a television drama series spun off from the Singapore Idol singing competition in 2005, starring some of the top idols that year.
+Shooting Stars is a television drama series spun off from the Singapore Idol singing competition in 2005, starring some of the top idols of that year.
 The cast includes Taufik Batisah, Sylvester Sim, Olinda Cho, Daphne Khoo, Jeassea K. Thyidor, Alfarahizah Awangnit, David Wu, Brendon Lim, and Maylene Loo.
 The show premiered on 9 August 2005 and ended on 11 October 2005.

 Synopsis

-When renowned songwriter-cum-performer George comes to a crossroad in his life, he looks to nurturing a successor amongst the young talents he teaches.
-Sly, Taufik, Jeassea, Olinda, and Daphne meet by chance to study under George's tutelage, and they each come with his or her own set of aspirations, struggles, and obstacles.
+When renowned songwriter and performer George comes to a crossroad in his life, he looks to nurturing a successor amongst the young talents he teaches.
+Sly, Taufik, Jeassea, Olinda, and Daphne meet by chance to study under George's tutelage, and they each come with their own set of aspirations, struggles, and obstacles.

-Striving beyond their adversities and learning to accept differences along the way, these youths learn the rudiments of singing.
-As this art becomes a common language through George's eccentric but patient guidance, the five troubled youths find their own directions and celebrate their common passion for music.
+Striving beyond their adversities and learning to accept differences along the way, the youths learn the rudiments of singing.
+As the art becomes a common language through George's eccentric but patient guidance, the five troubled youths find their own directions and celebrate their common passion for music.